Henri-Gustave Joly de Lotbinière: Elections as party leader

 He won the 1878 election (the Liberals won one fewer seat than the Conservatives but he remained premier with the support of a few Conservatives).
 He lost the 1881 election.

 Electoral record

+The by-election was called on Joly de Lotbinière accepting the position of Controller of Inland Revenue, an office of profit under the Crown, on July 13, 1896.